-Men are spending more on grooming than they have done historically, however this can be a lottery.
-Tesco, Boots and Superdrug may have rows and rows of brightl coloured inexpensive male grooming products on their shelves but try asking anyone instore to give you advice on razor burn or a dry flaky scalp.
+Men are spending more on grooming than they have done historically, however, this can be a lottery.
+Tesco, Boots and Superdrug may have rows and rows of brightly coloured inexpensive male grooming products on their shelves but try asking anyone instore to give you advice on razor burn or a dry flaky scalp.
 A good stylist could/should almost be prescriptive.
 Winter can raise all kinds of challenges for the well-groomed man and his freshly acquired hairstyle.
 Your style has to be durable to get through the days of wind and rain.

 Avoid the glued look

 A firm hold style is harder to maintain but try a more flexi-hold messy look that will sustain being blown around a bit!
 Recent research conducted in the US which surveyed men around the world affirmed two things.
 They want dry hands after applying product and for their hair not to be left feeling sticky or stiff. men-ü has developed a revolutionary styling product LIQUIFFLEX that is great for almost all modern styles.
 Because the product is so well dispersed through the hair, hands are left dry to the touch and because of the flexi-hold, the hair is not stiff or sticky.

 Don’t weigh the hair down

 Products such as traditional pomades will weigh the hair down and flatten to your head, exposing more scalp, as well as losing that strong masculine shape.
 Invest time in finding a professional product range, this is as important as researching a good qualified stylist.
 Non-professional products on the lower end of the scale can have a one size fits all approach.
 But also beware of overpriced miracle cures which often lead to disappointment.

 Invest in Shampoo & Conditioner